VitalyAstro/autophotometer/README.md

 ### How to use AutoPhotometer without installing it on a computer?

+If all the necessary python packages are already installed on the computer, then AutoPhotometer can be used without proper installation.
 Download the source archive from GitHub and unpack it in a directory of your choice.
 Run the program and read Help: